 The Nanwakolas Council delivers the following four program areas to the member First Nations incorporating those activities.
 These program areas are all connected to each other, and support the Aboriginal rights and title of the Nanwakolas member First Nations.

 Cultural Awareness and Learning: the Two-Eyed Seeing Workshop

 WHEN THE GOING GETS REAL, THE GUARDIANS GET GOING

 Traditional Feast Marks Beginning of Co-Governance Agreement for Great Bear Sea

-The Nanwakolas Council is comprised of seven member First Nations whose traditional territories are located in the Northern Vancouver Island and adjacent South Central Coast areas of British Columbia.
-Nanwakolas serves as the vehicle through which the member First Nations regionally pursue land and marine resource planning and management and resource-based economic development activities.
+The Nanwakolas Council is comprised of six member First Nations whose traditional territories are located in the Northern Vancouver Island and adjacent South Central Coast areas of British Columbia.